pierre-rouleau/pel/doc/pel-manual.rst

 -----------------------------------

 :PDF Sheet: - `Input Completion`_
             - `User Option Customization`_.
 :PEL Key Prefix: *none*

+Emacs support several input completion mechanisms.
+These help you enter something at a prompt.
+For example when entering the name of a file you can type the beginning of the file name and then hit a key to complete it.
+Emacs allows this kind of input completion to be used in several context and PEL provides you with the ability to try and select various methods for various prompts.
+You can select what you want to start with and then change it during an editing session to adapt to the situation or to test various ways of doing things.

-Emacs has one native input completion mechanism that kicks into action whenever you use a command that prompts for something like a file name, a buffer name, a command name, etc...
+Emacs has one native input completion mechanism (called Emacs default) that kicks into action whenever you use a command that prompts for something like a file name, a buffer name, a command name, etc...
+It's a minimal input completion mechanism that works by extending the currently typed string with the *tab* key.
+Emacs then show possible completion in a completion buffer.

 Several other completion modes exist.
 The IDO completion mode is shipped with Emacs.
+It is very powerful and supports several ways of filtering the suggestions.
+The `Input Completion`_ PDF describes the various keystrokes it supports.
+It is well worth the effort to learn these.

+IDO can also be extended in various ways.
+PEL supports several packages:

+- that extend the way it presents available choices:

+  - in a grid, originally collapsed in 1 line
+  - in a grid fully extended on start
+  - vertically, similar to what Ivy does (see below).

+- that extend the way it searches for potential choices:

+  - flx-ido

+- that extend what prompt command provide IDO input completion:

+  - ido-ubiquitous.

-The Ivy, Counsel and Helm are other popular completion modes.
+PEL also provide access to The Ivy, Counsel and Helm that are other popular completion modes.
 They can be installed via PEL and activated by PEL customization and the mode that should be used when Emacs starts is identified by the ``pel-initial-completion-mode`` user option.